 Photos don’t do justice to the sense of calm you’ll feel as soon as you arrive at this little house on the water.
 The secret is already out, and Ditchling Cabin is often fully booked for months in advance – so if you’re planning future adventures, put this magical hidey hole in your diary now – this is an escape you can look forward to for months.

-Stay here: A stay at Ditchling Cabin, which sleeps four and is bookable via Canopy and Stars, costs from £320 per night.
+Stay here: A stay at Ditchling Cabin, which sleeps four, costs from £320 per night.